tdwg/bdq/tg2/core/generation/docs/core_tests.md

 ## Specification

-FILLED_IN the value of dwc:occurrenceStatus using the Parameter value if dwc:occurrence.Status,  dwc:individualCount and dwc:organismQuantity are EMPTY; otherwise NOT_AMENDED dwc:occurrenceStatus default = "present"
+FILLED_IN the value of dwc:occurrenceStatus using the Parameter value if dwc:occurrence.Status,  dwc:individualCount and dwc:organismQuantity are EMPTY; otherwise NOT_AMENDED dwc:defaultOoccurrenceStatus default = "present"

 ## Rationale Management